 Currently, the Start Leg of an As-Of Trade settles outside of FICC.
 An End Leg scheduled to settle on the current business day also settles outside of FICC.
 However, an End Leg scheduled to settle on a date after the current business day settles with FICC acting as CCP.
-As proposed in the Advance Notice, FICC would act as CCP with respect to both the Start and End Legs of a same-day starting repo, regardless of the timing of the respective scheduled settlement dates.
+FICC proposes to act as CCP with respect to both the Start and End Legs of a same-day starting repo, regardless of the timing of the respective scheduled settlement dates.